How to Collect Email Addresses in WordPress (29 Tips)

 Not only are case studies super actionable, but they also give uses the exact tactics used to get the results they want.

-When you give readers fantastic content to grow their business, they’re more likely to want to know when there’s more of that content to read.
+When you give readers fantastic content to grow their business, they’re more likely to want to know when to read more of that content.
 So it’s the perfect opportunity to ask them for their email address in return.

 29. Scrub Your Email List